2019 Barclaycard Arrival Plus Review – WalletHub Editors

 This content is not provided or commissioned by any issuer.
 Opinions expressed here are the author’s alone, not those of an issuer, and have not been reviewed, approved or otherwise endorsed by an issuer.

-The Verdict: Barclaycard Arrival Plus is the best travel rewards credit card on the market, largely because cardholders accrue maximum earnings on all purchases and have the freedom to redeem miles for any travel-related expense.
+The Verdict: Barclaycard Arrival® Plus World Elite Mastercard® (Barclays is a WalletHub partner) is the best travel rewards credit card on the market, largely because cardholders accrue maximum earnings on all purchases and have the freedom to redeem miles for any travel-related expense.
 It’s everything a 21st Century traveler needs in a credit card: straightforward, unmatched earnings with a no-strings-attached redemption policy that actually adds flexibility.
 So you should make sure to check it out if you haven’t already started packing your bags.

-Barclaycard Arrival Plus offers more value per dollar than any other travel rewards card on the market (excluding co-branded offers, which lack flexibility yet may provide greater earning potential for certain brand-loyal consumers).
+Barclaycard Arrival® Plus World Elite Mastercard® offers more value per dollar than any other travel rewards card on the market (excluding co-branded offers, which lack flexibility yet may provide greater earning potential for certain brand-loyal consumers).
 Highly profitable, relatively unrestrictive travel rewards are thus the Arrival Plus Card’s bread and butter.
 And while it does ostensibly have some financing value, there are a few potentially costly qualifications to consider in this regard (explained in the next section).

-Competitive Sign-Up Bonus: Things start with a boon, as cardholders who spend at least $3,000 during the first 90 days their accounts are open rake in 50,000 bonus miles redeemable for a $500 statement credit to cover the cost of any travel-related expense.
+Competitive Initial Bonus: Things start with a boon, as cardholders who spend at least $5,000 during the first 90 days their accounts are open rake in 70,000 bonus miles redeemable for a $700 statement credit to cover the cost of any travel-related expense (offer available for a limited time).
 This includes airfare, hotel reservations, rental cars and all the other biggies.

 Unparalleled Ongoing Travel Rewards: The value isn’t all front-loaded, either, as users earn the miles-equivalent of 2%+ cash back across all purchases – accruing two miles per dollar spent and receiving a 5% rewards discount when miles are redeemed toward travel costs.